Undergraduate study - 2024 entry

 • social and individual differences

-Precise course options change each year to reflect emerging topics, staff availability and student demand.
+Course options change each year depending on new topics, staff availability and student demand.

 Examples of courses offered include: